bitfragment/plnotes/_go/program-structure.md

 ## Sources

 Alan A. A. Donovan and Brian W. Kernighan, *[The Go Programming Language].*
-Addison-Wesley, 2016, Chapter 2: Program Structure.
+Addison-Wesley, 2016, Chapter 2: Program Structure

 [The Go Programming Language]: http://www.gopl.io/